Louisiana-Pacific (LPX) Competitors

 LPX vs. UFPI, BCC, BLDR, BXC, and MLM

-Should you be buying Louisiana-Pacific stock or one of its competitors?
-The main competitors of Louisiana-Pacific include UFP Industries (UFPI), Boise Cascade (BCC), Builders FirstSource (BLDR), BlueLinx (BXC), and Martin Marietta Materials (MLM).
+Should you buy Louisiana-Pacific stock or one of its competitors?
+MarketBeat compares Louisiana-Pacific with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
+Companies and stocks commonly compared with Louisiana-Pacific include UFP Industries (UFPI), Boise Cascade (BCC), Builders FirstSource (BLDR), BlueLinx (BXC), and Martin Marietta Materials (MLM).

 How does Louisiana-Pacific compare to UFP Industries?

-Louisiana-Pacific (NYSE:LPX) and UFP Industries (NASDAQ:UFPI) are both mid-cap construction companies, but which is the better stock?
-We will contrast the two companies based on the strength of their media sentiment, institutional ownership, analyst recommendations, valuation, profitability, earnings, dividends and risk.
+UFP Industries (NASDAQ:UFPI) and Louisiana-Pacific (NYSE:LPX) are both mid-cap construction companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their dividends, profitability, institutional ownership, earnings, media sentiment, valuation, risk and analyst recommendations.

 UFP Industries has higher revenue and earnings than Louisiana-Pacific.
 UFP Industries is trading at a lower price-to-earnings ratio than Louisiana-Pacific, indicating that it is currently the more affordable of the two stocks.